1948 Donora smog: Incident

 The eight doctors in the town, who belonged to the Donora Medical Association, made house calls much like the firefighters during the period of intense smog, often visiting the houses of patients who were treated by the other doctors in town.
 This was a result of patients calling every doctor in town in the hope of getting treatment faster.
 It was not until mid-day Saturday, the 30th, that Mrs. Cora Vernon, executive director of the American Red Cross, had it set up so that all calls going to the doctors’ offices would be switched to the emergency center being established in the town hall.
 The smog was so intense that driving was nearly abandoned; those who chose to continue driving took risks.
 “I drove on the left side of the street with my head out the window.
-Steering by scraping the curb.” recalls Davis.
+Steering by scraping the curb.” recalled Davis.

 It was not until Sunday morning, the 31st, that a meeting occurred between the operators of the plants and the town officials.
 August Z. Chambon, the burgess (mayor) of Donora, requested the plants temporarily cease operations.
 The superintendent of the plants, L.J.
 Westhaver, said the plants had already begun shutting down operation at around 6:00 that morning.
 With the rain alleviating the smog, the plants resumed normal operation the following morning.

 Researchers analyzing the event have focused likely blame on pollutants from the zinc plant, whose emissions had killed almost all vegetation within a half-mile radius of the plant.
 Dr. Devra L. Davis, director of the Center for Environmental Oncology at the University of Pittsburgh Cancer Institute, has pointed to autopsy results showing fluorine levels in victims in the lethal range, as much as 20 times higher than normal.
 Fluorine gas generated in the zinc smelting process became trapped by the stagnant air and was the primary cause of the deaths.
-Further research was conducted by Mary Amdur about the effects of the smog; she was pressured to withdraw publication of these results but refused to be bowed.
+Further research was conducted by Mary Amdur about the effects of the smog; she was pressured to withdraw publication of these results but refused to bow.